taublast/FastPopups/src/Sample/README.md

-# AppoMobi.Maui.Popups Sample Application
+# FastPopups Sample Application

-This sample application demonstrates the usage of the **AppoMobi.Maui.Popups** library, which provides enhanced popup functionality for .NET MAUI applications.
+This sample application demonstrates the usage of the **FastPopups** library, which provides enhanced popup functionality for .NET MAUI applications.

 ## Features Demonstrated